-The European Commission spent the last several years worrying about personal data and the way it was used, and it's hard to blame them for that.
+The European Commission spent several years worrying about personal data and the way it was used, and it's hard to blame them for that.

 Companies went rogue with private, personal details provided in good faith (and taken without consent).
 Other organizations gathered virtual mountains of data without making their data gathering practices clear.
 Even more companies did all this with lax security practices that made personally identifiable data vulnerable to theft.

 Europe's government looked at the infringement on privacy for profit and said: "No more."